Noisy Interactive Quantum Communication: Tolerating Maximal Error Rates

 \subsubsection{Description of the Simulation}

 The proof of achievability is somewhat more involved.
-It follows ideas similar to that of the basic simulation, but everything must be carefully analysed and optimized.
-We start by setting up the new notation enabling us to do so.
-The simulation protocol is essentially the same as the basic simulation one, the intuition given in section \ref{sec:int} still applies here, but different parameters which were fixed in the basic case now depend on the parameter $\epsilon$.
-In particular, the distance parameter $\alpha = 1 - \epsilon_\alpha$ now varies, as well as the length of the protocol $N^\prime = l_r N$.
+It follows ideas similar to those of the basic simulation, but the protocol must be carefully analysed and optimized.
+We start by setting up new notation that enables us to do so.
+The intuition given in \cref{sec:int} still applies here, but parameters which were fixed in the basic case now depend on the parameter $\epsilon$ when we wish to tolerate an error rate of~$\tfrac{1}{2} - \epsilon$.
+In particular, the distance parameter $\alpha = 1 - \epsilon_\alpha$, as well as the length of the protocol $N^\prime = \ell N$, now changes.
 Since the parties have access to shared entanglement, they do not need to distribute it at the beginning of the protocol, and they can also use it to generate a secret key unknown to the adversary Eve.
-The secret key is used to generate a blueberry code with erasure parameter $\epsilon_\beta = \frac{|\Sigma| - 1}{|\Gamma| - 1}$, for $\Sigma$ the tree code alphabet and $\Gamma$ the blueberry code alphabet.
-Each of the tree code transmission alphabet symbols are then reencoded with the blueberry code before transmission over the noisy channel, and an error caused by the adversary is detected as an erasure with probability $1 - \epsilon_\beta$.
-When an erasure is detected by either party in a round, that party does not try to evolve the protocol in that particular round, so the corresponding trit sent is going to be $0$, and also the teleportation decoding bits are $00$.
+The secret key is used to generate a blueberry code with erasure parameter \mbox{$\epsilon_\beta = (|\Sigma| - 1)/ (|\Gamma| - 1)$}, with $\Sigma$ the tree code alphabet and $\Gamma$ the blueberry code alphabet.
+Each of the tree code transmission alphabet symbols is further encoded with the blueberry code before transmission over the noisy channel.
+A corruption caused by the adversary is detected as an erasure with probability $1 - \epsilon_\beta$.
+When an erasure is detected by either party in a round, that party does not attempt to continue the simulation (as in the previous section) in that round.
+The corresponding trit sent is $0$, and the teleportation decoding bits are $00$.
 Otherwise, the structure of the protocol is mainly unchanged.
-The summary of the optimized protocol is as follows: Alice and Bob repeat the following for $i = 1 \cdots \frac{N^\prime}{2}$: